 Third, the Exchange proposes to apply the proposed processing of orders, described above, to odd-lot orders.
 In other words, odd-lot orders would no longer be processed differently than orders that are a round lot or greater in size.
-Currently, Rule 7.38-E(b)(1) and subparagraphs (A)-(C) describe how the working and display price of odd-lot orders are adjusted in relation to the contra-side PBBO.
-In short, currently, the working and display prices of oddlot orders are bound by the PBBO, which means that resting odd-lot orders can be repriced if the PBBO changes or becomes locked or crossed.21

-As proposed, odd-lot sized orders would be priced the same as orders of a round-lot size or higher, and if they are designated Priority 2-Display Orders, they would stand their ground if locked or crossed by an Away Market PBBO.
-To effect this change, the Exchange proposes to delete Rule 7.38-E(b)(1) and sub-paragraphs (A)-(C) in their entirety.
-The Exchange also proposes to delete the clause "provided that" at the end of Rule 7.38-E(b) and make a non-substantive change to that Rule to replace the term "in" with the term "on."
-As a result of these changes, Rule 7.38-E(b) would provide, without any qualifiers, that "[r]ound lot, mixed lot and odd lot orders are treated in the same manner on the Exchange."
-The Exchange proposes an additional nonsubstantive change to renumber current Rule 7.38-E(b)(2) as Rule 7.38-E(c).
+Currently, Rule 7.38(b)(1) and subparagraphs (A)-(C) describe how the working and display price of odd-lot orders are adjusted in relation to the contra-side PBBO.
+In short, currently, the working and display prices of oddlot orders are bound by the PBBO, which means that resting odd-lot orders can be repriced if the PBBO changes or becomes locked or crossed.21 if locked or crossed by an Away Market PBBO.
+To effect this change, the Exchange proposes to delete Rule 7.38(b)(1) and sub-paragraphs (A)-(C) in their entirety.
+The Exchange also proposes to delete the clause "provided that" at the end of Rule 7.38(b) and make a non-substantive change to that Rule to replace the term "in" with the term "on."
+As a result of these changes, Rule 7.38(b) would provide, without any qualifiers, that "[r]ound lot, mixed lot and odd-lot orders are treated in the same manner on the Exchange."
+The Exchange proposes an additional nonsubstantive change to renumber current Rule 7.38(b)(2) as Rule 7.38(c).